notras/PowerVSConnectivity/README.md

 * 10.5.11.0/24            Self                                    I
 * 10.6.22.0/24            Self                                    I
 ```
+We see that both routes successfully advertized to PowerVS Router

 <p>Regarding troubleshooting</p>
 <p>You will not able to ping from PowerVS you VSRX private IP because it is underlay network for your GRE tunnel</p>
 <p>anyway you can run ping on the Power VS instance and see how icmp flow to VPN interface when it will be configured later</p>
-You can do it with following command on the VSRX
+<p>You can do it with following command on the VSRX, to do so you need to provision at least one PowerVM in your PowerVS service instance, logon into this Vm via console and run ping some IP from the on-premise network range, for example 10.5.11.1</p>

  ```shell
  run show security flow session protocol icmp
  ```

 <b> 6 Step </b>
-We need to establish VPN to on premise and route traffic from GRE to VPN interface st.0
+We need to establish VPN to on premise and route traffic from GRE to VPN interface st0.0
-I will cover only configuration on the IBM Cloud side, on-premise configuration will be the same and only difference from specific device which used in the organization.
+<p>I will cover only configuration on the IBM Cloud side, on-premise configuration will be the same and only difference from specific device which used in the your organization.</p>

-the VSRX Public IP:  161.32.44.198
+<p>the VSRX Public IP:  161.32.44.198</p>
-the on-premise VPN GE IP: 182.11.38.1
+<p>the on-premise VPN GW IP: 182.11.38.1</p>
-you need to replace pre-shared key "XXXXXXXXXXXXXXXX" to yours
+<p>you need to replace pre-shared key "XXXXXXXXXXXXXXXX" to yours </p>
+<p>If you prefer another dh-group and lifetime parameters you can change it as well</p>

 ```shell
 set security ike proposal VPN-DR-IBM authentication-method pre-shared-keys